Auto Smith Emissions & Mobile Emissions

 Understanding Auto and Mobile Emissions

 At its core, auto emissions refer to the release of gases and particulate matter resulting from the combustion process within an internal combustion engine.
-These emissions consist of various pollutants, including carbon monoxide (CO), hydrocarbons (HC), nitrogen oxides (NOx), and particulate matter (PM).
+In practice, these emissions consist of various pollutants, including carbon monoxide (CO), hydrocarbons (HC), nitrogen oxides (NOx), and particulate matter (PM).
 While some emissions like carbon dioxide (CO2) are natural byproducts of combustion, they are also greenhouse gases that contribute to climate change.

 Mobile emissions, on the other hand, is a broader term that encompasses emissions from any type of transportation vehicle, including cars, trucks, motorcycles, buses, and even off-road vehicles.
 Mobile emissions testing is the process of measuring the amount of pollutants released from a vehicle's exhaust system, ensuring that it meets the standards set by environmental protection agencies like the EPA (Environmental Protection Agency) in the United States.